Les activités de l'INTRIQ

 Organizers : Young INTRIQ researchers in collaboration with the INTRIQ Technological transfer & partnership committee

-More information and registration at IQID2017
+More information and registration on the event web site at IQID2017

 CONFETI (CONFérence ÉTudiante de l'INTRIQ) is a yearly student conference sponsored by the INTRIQ.
 It attracts graduate students and post-docs in the fields of physics, mathematics, computer science and engineering working on quantum computing related projects.

 The conference will take place on January 10-12, 2017 at the Hôtel Château Bromont in Bromont, Québec.

 Du 11 au 23 juin 2017